The following article is a guest post by Nicholas Rubright and our good friends at Dozmia.

-Choosing the wrong music for your business can result in customer dissatisfaction — it can cause people to leave your place of business with no desire to come back, which would result in fewer sales.
-The right music, however, can encourage people to not only stay longer at your store, but also to come back.
+Choosing the wrong music for your business can result in customer dissatisfaction — it can cause people to leave your store with no desire to come back, which would result in fewer sales.
+The right music, however, can encourage people to not only stay longer at your retail store but also to come back.
 Check out these results from a survey on music’s impact in public spaces, Uncovering a Musical Myth.

 It’s clearly important that the right music be played in your store to produce the best result.
 So how do you pick the right songs for your business?

 It’s very important to know your customers; but it’s just as important to know what kind of atmosphere you’re trying to establish.
 If your retail store is selling items made by local businesses, or if you’re going for a “hipster” vibe, it makes sense to play music from local or indie artists.
 If you’re looking to create an upbeat atmosphere that resonates with teens, pop and hip-hop styles are more relevant.

 One study tested the difference in consumer spending in a wine store when classical music was being played versus pop music.
 The study found that with the presence of classical music, customers chose more expensive bottles of wine, which resulted in greater overall sales for the wine store.
 Classical music coordinates perfectly with a wine store because of its inherent association with quality and sophistication.
 These are traits that you’d want to reflect in this kind of business.
 If you’re selling expensive, high-class products, classical music might make sense for your store.

 Rather than picking songs that you like, pick songs that compliment the atmosphere that you’re trying to reflect in your retail store.
 What if Starbucks played heavy metal?
 It just wouldn’t work.